FreedomOverload/freqai_wfo/README.md

-# A simple Jupyter work flow for FreqAI Walk-Forward Optimizer
+# A simple Jupyter work flow for FreqAI Walk-Forward Optimization

 An attempt to automates the complex process of running multiple FreqAI backtests plus training a secondary Meta-Model (e.g., CatBoostRegressor).